chipsalliance/firrtl-spec/spec.md

 but otherwise use a stricter, simpler algorithm than `connect`{.firrtl}.
 In order for a property assignment to be legal, the following conditions must hold:

-1. The left-hand and right-hand side expressions must be references (see [@sec:references]).

-2. The left-hand and right-hand side expressions must be of property types.
+1. The left-hand and right-hand side expressions must be of property types.

-3. The types of the left-hand and right-hand side expressions must be the same.
+2. The types of the left-hand and right-hand side expressions must be the same.

-4. The flow of the left-hand side expression must be sink.
+3. The flow of the left-hand side expression must be sink.

-5. The flow of the right-hand side expression must be source.
+4. The flow of the right-hand side expression must be source.

-6. The left-hand side expression must be used as the left-hand side in at most one property assignment.
+5. The left-hand side expression may be used as the left-hand side in at most one property assignment.

 7. The property assignment may not occur within a conditional scope.